ocpi/ocpi/mod_cdrs.md

 ## 2. Interfaces and endpoints

 There is both a CPO and an eMSP interface for CDRs.
-Depening on business requirements parties can decide to use the CPO Interface/Get model, or the eMSP Interface/Push model, or both.
+Depending on business requirements parties can decide to use the CPO Interface/Get model, or the eMSP Interface/Push model, or both.
 Push is the preferred model to use, the eMSP will receive CDRs when created by the CPO.